-As we can see, the email pattern is [email protected] Gmail is an email service provided by Google.
+As we can see, the email pattern is [email protected].
+Gmail is an email service provided by Google.
 It might be Yahoo, Hotmail, Microsoft Outlook, or whatever else.
 All of those companies provide free email services for personal email.
-Recently, Gmail is being used worldwide by most people.
+Recently, Gmail has been used worldwide by most people.

 Specific Characteristics and Punctuation